Sib Hashian Dies Onstage: The Rock And More React To Death Of Boston Drummer

 Hashian’s wife of 38 years, Suzanne, revealed that funeral arrangements for her husband will be announced at a later date.

-Sib Hashian joined Boston in 1975 alongside Tom Scholz, Brad Delp, Barry Goudreau, and Fran Sheehan and he was the drummer on the band’s first two chart-topping albums.
+Sib Hashian joined Boston in 1975 alongside Tom Scholz, Brad Delp, Barry Goudreau, and Fran Sheehan, and he was the drummer on the band’s first two chart-topping albums.
 Boston’s self-titled debut was released in 1976 and featured the hit singles “More Than a Feeling” and “Long Time,” and the title track from the band’s 1978 follow-up, Don’t Look Back, was one of the band’s biggest Billboard hits.

 Hashian’s Boston bandmates issued a statement about the death of the band’s original drummer.

 “Our thoughts go out to the family and friends of Sib Hashian who unexpectedly passed away yesterday,” the band wrote on Facebook.

 “Sib’s high energy drumming on the early Boston albums and tours leaves a legacy that will be remembered by millions.”

-After Sib Hashian’s sudden death was made public, several rock stars, including Aerosmith’s Tom Hamilton and Foreigner lead singer Lou Gramm, who was also on board the Legends of Rock Cruise, paid tribute to the late Boston drummer.
+After Sib Hashian’s sudden death was made public, several rock stars, including Aerosmith’s Tom Hamilton, Paul Revere & the Raiders singer Mark Lindsay, and Foreigner lead singer Lou Gramm, who was also on board the Legends of Rock Cruise, paid tribute to the late Boston drummer.

+My thoughts & prayers to Sib Hashian's family, friends, fans.
+All of us on the cruise are very saddened and will celebrate his memory

 So sorry to hear about that passing of Boston Drummer Sib Hashian .
 My thoughts & prayers go out to his family during this time .